scieloorg/packtools/README.rst

 scielo.packtools
 ================

-Python library and command-line utilities to handle SciELO PS XML files that runs on python 2.7, 3.3 and 3.4.
+Python library and command-line utilities to handle SciELO PS XML files that runs on python 2.7, 3.3+.

 Build status